ddeka0/xv6_study/README.md

 Steps to start using xv6 OS

 	1. git clone --recurse-submodules https://github.com/ddeka0/xv6_study.git
+		(Downloads all the source code of xv6 along with dockerfile)
 	2. cd xv6_study/xv6-riscv
+		(Working directory is xv6-riscv)
 	3. docker pull ddeka/xv6-env-updated
+		(Pull the docker image from docker hub)
 	4. docker run -it --rm -v $(pwd):/home/xv6/xv6-riscv ddeka/xv6-env-updated
+		(Run a container equipped with xv6 dev env)

 	(Now you can start making the kernel and follow the course)